HenryCai11/LLM-Self-Control/README.md

 #### ROC Curve for Suffix Scores

-In addition, you can use the `test_results` to draw the ROC curve once you've got the results with the commands below:
+In addition, you can use the `test_results` to draw the ROC curves once you've got the results with the commands below:
 ```bash
 python -m self_control.utils.test_results \
     --attribute angry \